I was tidying my documents the other day and came across an old Premium Bond certificate that I received as a gift around the time that I was born.

 There is currently £61 million in unclaimed Premium Bond prizes, so if you do have some, check their website.
 You never know…

-So, are Premium Bonds a good investment?
+So, are Premium Bonds a good option for expat investors?

 While there is the obvious attraction of claiming one of the two monthly £1 million top prizes, with odds of claiming a single prize of 26,000/1 Premium Bonds are nowhere near as good as they used to be.

 There are certainly better ways to allocate savings.

 For more great financial planning tips for British expats sign up for our newsletter.

 You should not construe the views expressed in this article as personal advice.